 Using a wonder wall at the beginning of an inquiry unit means that you provoke students to think about a topic.
 Providing them with artifacts gets them thinking.

 Now, having them ask questions is the next step.
-If you are struggling with getting your students asking the right questions, check out my post on Asking Questions.
+If you struggle with getting your students to ask the right questions, check out my post on Asking Questions.